Peacebuilding en Las Américas – November 2018

 by Salomón Medina, AVP El Salvador National Coordinator

-As the AVP El Salvador’s Facilitating Team, we had the privilege of entering the Apanteos Prison for the second time with the aim of sharing and get along with the incarcerated men and contributing to peace and reconciliation in the Preventive and Compliance Center in the Apanteos Prison in our country El Salvador.
+As the AVP El Salvador’s Facilitating Team, we had the privilege of entering the Apanteos Prison for the second time with the aim of sharing and getting along with the incarcerated men and contributing to peace and reconciliation in the Preventive and Compliance Center in the Apanteos Prison in our country of El Salvador.

 I learned a way of coexistence distinct from our daily routines that will help me get along with my colleagues and people in society.
 I learned ways to love my neighbor and care for him and respect myself and others.
 I liked all the activities that we did from beginning to end because everything is a set of values, aptitudes and activities that when put into practice in life develop a perceptive self-realization.

 Despite spending so much time with my fellow inmates, I had not known who they were.
 Now, I am beginning to get to know them in a different way and appreciate their presence because I learn from them and they learn from me.
 In this way, this workshop has filled me with energy to move forward and be a better person every day.
 If I believe in the power that transforms, I can apply all of these techniques and values to have a fuller life All of this is fantastic.
 I thank God, the authorities, and the facilitating team for making all this possible!

 I learned to think about my neighbor and myself.
 I learned to expect something better and try to prevent violence.
 I liked the exercises and teamwork.
 I also liked being able to be out of the cell for a couple of hours because I am able to breathe another air of freedom.
 For me, this workshop has meant a lot.
 In this short time of just two days, I learned to think differently with the help of Transforming Power.
 I will practice what I learned from the workshop here in the prison and, with God’s help, I will be a different person who is able to succeed.
 We need this program.